Floods spurred by rising seas threaten 5 million in U.S

 This rise in the world's seas is caused by the expansion of ocean waters as they warm and by the melting of glaciers and ice sheets, Strauss said.
 This is due to global warming fueled by the emission of heat-trapping greenhouse gases, he and other climate scientists have said.

-Forecasts for sea level rise this century range from 2 to 7 feet (.6 to 2.1 metres), with most estimates centering around 3 to 4 feet (.9 to 1.2 metres), given a projected rise in global temperature of at least 2 to 3 degrees F (1.1 to 1.6 degrees C), Strauss said.
+Forecasts for sea level rise this century range from 2 to 7 feet, with most estimates centering around 3 to 4 feet, given a projected rise in global temperature of at least 2 to 3 degrees F (1.1 to 1.6 degrees C), Strauss said.

 VULNERABLE ZONES